piom8813/RecordSweeper/individual-sites.md

 Use [this link to opt-out](http://www.familytreenow.com/optout) of FamilyTreeNow.com.
 There are several steps you have to follow, all of which are outlined in the link.

+## Find-cellphonenumbers.com

+*Rating:* Hard

+To remove your records from Find-cellphonenumbers.com follow these directions:

+If you do not wish for your information to be searchable through their site, you need to submit an Information Removal Request.
+This request needs to include the following:

+* A written explanation for the opt-out request.
+Identify the specific location of your data on our Website, where your personal data is publicly available, and describe why such personal data is inaccurate and harmful.
+NOTE: Please submit only ONE request per individual.
+* A copy of your current driver's license or state identification (this information is necessary in order for us to authenticate that the request is being made by the individual to whom the information belongs to).
+* All requests must include:
+* Full name and date of birth
+* Aliases, if any
+* Current address
+* Previous addresses
+* Phone
+* Support@find-cellphonenumbers.com
+* Specific and complete details of the records you are requesting to be removed NOTE: Only your current and up to two previous address records may be removed.
+* Include copies of the records you wish to have suppressed.
+* Enclose copies of any applicable court orders.

+After you completed this, you may submit your request using the following fax number:

+Opt Out Compliance Dept.
+Fax: (617) 507-0410
+>>> This Fax Number is for opt-out requests ONLY.

+You may also mail your request to:

+Opt Out Compliance Dept.
+P.O.
+Box 990043
+Boston, MA 02199

+For more information please visit [this link](http://www.find-cellphonenumbers.com/faq.aspx).

 ## Fold3.com

 *Rating:* Medium